AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/using-vertical-tabs/create-af.md

 ---
-title: Using vertical tabs in AEM Forms Cloud Service
+title: Using vertical tabs in AEM Forms as a Cloud Service
 description: Creata an Adaptive Form using vertical tabs
 solution: Experience Manager, Experience Manager Forms
 type: Documentation